Department(s) concerned

 It can also be affected by cancer.

 This can be explained by the evolution of exposure habits to UV radiation over the last 40 years.
-These exposures constitute the most important risk factor for developing this type of cancer.
+These exposures constitute the most significant risk factor for developing this type of cancer.

-- 70 to 90% of skin cancers are linked to the sun;
+- 70 to 90% of skin cancers are thought to be linked to the sun;

 - Sun exposure has been classified as carcinogenic by the International Agency for Research on Cancer ( WHO ) since 1992;

-- Exposure to artificial UV rays (UVB and UVA) has been classified as carcinogenic for humans since 2009.
+- Exposure to artificial UV radiation (UVB and UVA) has been classified as carcinogenic to humans since 2009.

 Source: National Cancer Institute